Elearnmarkets - Financial Market Learning

 The Elliott Wave Theory was first published in the book “The Wave Principal” in the year 1938.

 As the Elliott wave theory is open to interpretations, it leads to the result in which wave count tend to differ.
 Therefore its very important to understand Elliot Wave Theory.
+You can enhance your understanding through our Elliot wave theory course.

 It is confusing to the analysts because of the wave count.
 But there is no doubt that there are rules regarding the counting of the Elliott waves.